Micro Instrumentation and Telemetry Systems: Model rocket kits

-Manned space flight and the race to the moon in the 1960s made model rocketry a popular hobby.
+Crewed space flight and the race to the moon in the 1960s made model rocketry a popular hobby.
 Roberts, Mims, Cagle and another Air Force officer from the Lab, Bob Zaller, decided they could design and sell electronics kits to model rocket hobbyists.
 Roberts wanted to call the new company Reliance Engineering, Mims wanted to form an acronym similar to the Massachusetts Institute of Technology's MIT.
 Cagle came up with Micro Instrumentation and Telemetry Systems, MITS.
 The December 1969 issue of Model Rocketry (circulation 15,000) carried a press release that began:

 Reliance Engineering in Albuquerque, New Mexico has announced the formation of a subsidiary company for the manufacture of miniaturized electronic and telemetry systems designed for model rockets.
 The company is called Micro Instrumentation and Telemetry Systems (MITS).
 Reliance Engineering president Henry Roberts announced that "MITS is presently conducting an intensive research program involving high quality miniature telemetry systems."